jcs/no_color/index.md

 ## Frequently Asked Questions

 1. **Why not just set `$TERM` to `dumb` or `xterm` without color support?
-Or change all color definitions in the terminal to print black?**
+Or change all color definitions in the terminal to print the same color?**

 	The terminal is capable of color and should be able to print color when instructed.